Ricky Dineen: Big Boy Foolish

-Influence
+The band released their debut album "Stall the Ball" in January 2024, digitally and on vinyl.
+It was followed by a number of singles and the January 2025 EP "Fear & Foibles".

+Legacy

-Five Go Down to the Sea? have steadily grown in popularity since.
-According to Morty McCarthy of The Sultans Of Ping, they are "the sacred cow of Cork music; they're almost the untouchable band.
+Over the years, Five Go Down to the Sea? have steadily grown in popularity.
+According to Morty McCarthy of The Sultans Of Ping, they are "the sacred cow" of Cork music and have become "an almost the untouchable band.
 Every band whose heard of them looks up to [them]."
 In 2001 Paul McDermott released "Get That Monster off the Stage", a radio documentary about the band.
 The well received compilation album Hiding from the Landlord was released in April 2020, accompanied by a twenty-page fanzine with contributions from Elvira Butler, Cathal Coughlan of Microdisney, Pete Astor of The Weather Prophets, Gavin Friday of the Virgin Prunes, and writers John Robb, Kevin Barry, Declan Lynch and Cónal Creedon.

+Dineen lead the occasional FGDTTS memorial band And NUN Came Back along with vocalist Tom Healy, bassist Humphrey Murphy and drummer Ian Walsh.
+A planned reunion for early 2020 was canceled due to covid restrictions.

-Five Go Down to the Sea? were commemorated in August 2020 by a mural on Cork's Grand Parade, a collaboration between Cork City Libraries and Cork City Council to mark the 40th anniversary of the recording of "Kaught at the Kampus".
-The two panel instillation contained a full size photograph of the band, as well as a reprint of a fanzine interview with them.
+Five Go Down To The Sea? were commemorated by Cork City Libraries and Cork City Council in August 2020 with a mural on Grand Parade to mark the 40th anniversary of the recording of "Kaught at the Kampus".
+The two-panel installation consisted of a full size photograph shown next to a reprint of a contemporary fanzine interview.
 Writing for the Irish Examiner, McGrath-Bryan said that the mural recognises a "record that has come to be regarded as a document of the Cork music scene at an important juncture, helping to set the tone for the city's subsequent musical reputation, with many of the musicians and personalities involved becoming cult figures in their own right."

-Dineen leads the occasional Five Go Down To The Sea? memorial band And NUN Came Back along with vocalist Tom Healy, bassist Humphrey Murphy, and drummer Ian Walsh.
-A planned FGDTS reunion for early 2020 was canceled due to covid restrictions.